-The football off season is an important season for athletes.
+The football off-season is an important season for athletes.
 Football is a unique sport where players can’t just show up and play.
-They need to be well conditioned physically and prepped mentally to minimize mistakes on the football field.
+They need to be well-conditioned physically and prepped mentally to minimize mistakes on the football field.

-Training for football can be strenuous.
+Football training can be strenuous.
 Constantly putting the body through stress and rehabilitating muscles to ensure they’re flexible and well nurtured.

-Here are a few ways to enhance your football off season workouts.
+Here are a few ways to enhance your football off-season workouts.

 Competition breeds champions.
-It’s the lifeblood of every team whether it’s the fourth quarter or off-season.
-Competition in the off-season is a necessity
+It’s the lifeblood of every team, whether it’s the fourth quarter or off-season.
+Competition in the off-season is a necessity.

-There are a few basic ways to create competition throughout the offseasons:
+There are a few basic ways to create competition throughout the off-seasons:

 - Create teams and combine the total weight

-Accountability Among The Team
+Create Accountability Among The Team

 Track Off Season Lifts

-If coaches don’t want to spend the money on off-season programs, we recommend creating a paper workout on excel which can be used to track player progress.
+If coaches don’t want to spend the money on off-season programs, we recommend creating a paper workout in Excel, which can track player progress.

-Track Weight/Body Fat
+Track Weight & Body Fat

 The off-season in football spans over 7 months.
 It’s a long period of time for players who get an average of 9-11 games per season.
 Creating a fun and inspiring environment will help your players thrive in the off-season.

-What are some ways you enhance your off season?
+What are some ways you enhance your off-season?
 Let us know in the comments below!